Stichting What Matters 2U

 Objectives according to ANBI regulations & Policy plan

 PwC appreciates employees who devote their free time to volunteering.
 This is why PwC's partners set up the independent 'What Matters 2U' foundation.
-The foundation's objective is to support, financially, charities identified by the Board of Trustees as eligible for such support, without making profit.
+The foundation's objective is to financially support charities identified by the Board of Trustees as eligible for such support, without making profit.
 A charity qualifies if a PwC employee makes an effort outside of working hours and if the conditions in the Rules of Procedure and Conditions are met.

 The foundation rewards civil society organisations for which PwC employees volunteer with two types of Rewards: What Matters 2U Action Reward and the What Matters 2U Donation.